Lusifer2602/learning_stuff/Learning-C/notesC.md

 * asterisk used to create a pointer variable and for multiplication
 # preprocessor - a macro processor that is used to automatically by the compiler to transform proogram before actual compilation.
 . used to access members of a structure or union.
-~  bitwise One's complement operator
+~  bitwise One's complement operator  [flips value from 0 to 1 in binary representation]